When we first decided to spend the winter in France, we played with the thought of staying for good if we'd like it enough.

 We decided to lay low for 24 hours and then go back for a second look later in the week.
 And yes, it turned out to be the property it shall be for us.

-Renovations and all it's pitfalls, a new kitchen for experimenting, a holiday apartment for you to visit and eat gluten free dinners with us.
+Renovations and all it's pitfalls, a new kitchen for experimenting, an apartment for you to visit and eat gluten free dinners with us.

 VIEW FROM THE TOP

 ONE OF FOUR WORKING FIREPLACES